http-tests/cache-tests/README.md

 Make sure that the browser is not configured to use a proxy cache, and that the network being tested upon does not use an intercepting proxy cache.

-To test an reverse proxy or CDN, configure it to use port `8000` on the server as the origin.
-Then point a browser* to the CDN host/port.
+Then, to test an reverse proxy or CDN configure it to use port `8000` on the server as the origin and point a browser to the CDN host/port.

-* They only work reliably on Chrome for the time being; see [this bug](https://github.com/whatwg/fetch/issues/722).
+Note that they only work reliably on Chrome for the time being; see [this bug](https://github.com/whatwg/fetch/issues/722).

 ### Testing Browser Caches